 Nevertheless, Havana has to be seen.
-It IS an amazing city that has no comparison anywhere.
+In it’s own way, it’s one of the most beautiful cities on earth.
+It is an amazing city that has no comparison anywhere.
 It also made us appreciate what the people who live here go through every day.
 The great thing about travel is that it always reminds you to be thankful for what you have.

 Accommodation: We stayed at the Iberostar Parque Central Hotel .
 It is a beautiful hotel with the most fantastic views from its rooftop.
 A refuge from the noisy, chaotic streets of Havana.
 Recommended.